 From there, you could sell it, transfer it, burn it.
 Or, you just could sit on it, incubate it, and wait a few years for the card’s age factor to amplify and increase its market value.

 The applicability of the blockchain for this field could go even further than the owner-card-institution relation, from including famous athletes to participate in the asset distribution to token curated registry and so on.

 The latest popular trend within the blockchain community really are crypto-collectibles, however their value depends more or less on market’s demand, and not on a specific characteristic they carry.

-Now imagine you own an asset that is originally tangible, with a whiff of history, and a famous face or even an authorized signature linked to it.
+Imagine you own an asset that is originally tangible, with a whiff of history, and a famous face or even an authorized signature linked to it.
 Then, consider deploying it and storing it on the blockchain.
-Well, this would actually give a purpose to the transformation of blockchain into a technology that is serving ordinary Joes, supporting man-made hobbies, and intensifying non-monetary capital.
+Now, this would actually give a purpose to the transformation of blockchain into a technology that is serving ordinary Joes, supporting man-made hobbies, and intensifying non-monetary capital.

 Luckily, the tools are here and ready for industry implementation, hopefully we will see big players such as Topps, Upper Deck, and Panini Group leading the way soon.